 - You pay a larger share (40%) of costs

 A bronze plan can make sense if your regular healthcare needs are relatively few.
 You’ll save money each month on premiums.
-However, the higher deductible could mean that you never reach it, and you’ll pay for most of your healthcare out of your own pocket.
+However, the higher deductible could mean that you never reach it, and you’ll pay for most of your medical care out of your own pocket.
 This level can work if you don’t often need care, and you just want some level of protection in the event of a major illness or injury.

 - Moderate monthly premium